Paul Ryan (June 30, 1913 - unknown)

 A short interview and solo recordings of Ryan were made by Ciaran Mac Mathuna for RTE in 1962.
 These were broadcast as part of Job of Journeywork and were released on RTE cassette 124.

 Note: Any other information about Paul Ryan would be greatly appreciated.
-I have been unable to determine his date of death and have been unable to locate his son, Paul Ryan, Jr. who I believe may still be alive.
 Please contact the Archives if you have any more info.

-Many thanks to Paul Groff, Ted McGraw, Don Meade, Luke O'Malley, Hugh O'Rourke, Sean Quinn, and Philippe Varlet for their help.
+Many thanks to Paul Ryan, jr., Paul Groff, Ted McGraw, Don Meade, Luke O'Malley, Hugh O'Rourke, Sean Quinn, and Philippe Varlet for their help.

 Paul Ryan Photos